-"It's important to keep the skin its healthiest in order for it to look its best.
-Mature skin lacks the ability to produce natural oils to keep the skin looking hydrated and fresh, so you need to add a moisture barrier in order for the skin to stay glowing, even in summer."
+"It's important to keep the skin its healthiest in order for it to look its best," Vargas laments.
+"After 40, your skin often lacks the ability to produce natural oils to keep the skin looking hydrated and fresh, so you need to add a moisture barrier in order for the skin to stay glowing, even in summer."

-"I always recommend that people use a moisturizer that causes a bit of cell turnover but also contains anti-inflammatory ingredients for the people who have thinner, sensitive skin.
-My own Daily Hydrating Cream is great!"
+That said, Vargas also recommends a moisturizer that causes a bit of cell turnover but also contains anti-inflammatory ingredients (it's helpful if you have thinner, more sensitive skin).
+For this, she recommends her namesake brand's Daily Hydrating Cream.

 - When you wash your face in the morning, stay away from extreme temperatures on your skin, as it may dry it out.